frikkfossdal/Vespidae/developLog/README.md

 Been bad at logging progress.
 I've shifted a lot of stuff around this week and I think I'm finally arriving at a structure I feel good about.

 **Clipper offset:** I revisited my offset component after a talk with Jens.
 Jens is missing two features: ability to offset multiple times and better / more logical sorting of inside / outside polygons in context of slicing.
-This is also something I totally need in terms of my own slicer.
+This is also something I totally need for slicing.
 I've modified the Offset-component with a new input that lets us set number of offsets in addition to the offset delta.
 What would be neat to add on this note is an option that just offsets until it cant offset anymore (think generating infill).

 # 0602_2022